risk-first/website/complexity/Crystals-And-Code.md

 There are three basic problems with this approach:

-1. There is still no "Conceptual Integrity" between the two systems.
-The concept of "Legal Entity" and "Client" might have to be bent in each system in order for the data to flow.
+1.  **There is still no "Conceptual Integrity" between the two systems.**  The concept of "Legal Entity" and "Client" might have to be bent in each system in order for the data to flow.
 This might be resolved by having a "Legal Entity" record for each client, even though perhaps several clients belong to the same Legal Entity.

--- diagram here.

-2. The information required by the two systems might differ.
-For example, one system might contain the client's addresses.
+2.  **The information required by the two systems might differ.**  For example, one system might contain the client's addresses.
 The other might require information about legal agreements.
 If one system ends up feeding the other, then somehow, fields needed by the "downstream" system will need to be added to the "upstream" one, or, you have some situation where _some_ fields are maintained in the downstream system, and some in the upstream system.

--- options for fields.

-3. Reconciliation becomes a thing.
-Since you are effectively creating copies of the same information in multiple systems, you now need to check that all of the different copies _are the same_.
+3.  **Reconciliation becomes a thing.**  Since you are effectively creating copies of the same information in multiple systems, you now need to check that all of the different copies _are the same_.
 This usually involves creating a _fourth_ system, that checks the results and arbitrates on the other two.
 So, you've gone from two incompatible systems to four points of failure.

--- diagram here.

 ## Stage 4: Destruction